hoprnet/hoprnet/README.md

-  --admin   	            # enable the node's admin UI --adminHost 0.0.0.0       # set IP of the Rest API to the container's external IP so it can be reached on your host --apiToken <MY_TOKEN>     # specify password for accessing admin panel and REST API(REQUIRED) --environment paleochora # an environment is defined as a chain plus a number of deployed smart contract addresses to use on that chain
+  --admin   	            # enable the node's admin UI --adminHost 0.0.0.0       # set IP of the Rest API to the container's external IP so it can be reached on your host --apiToken <MY_TOKEN>     # specify password for accessing admin panel and REST API(REQUIRED) --environment monte_rosa # an environment is defined as a chain plus a number of deployed smart contract addresses to use on that chain
                             # each release has a default environment id set, but the user can override this value
                             # nodes from different environments are **not able** to communicate
 ```